meltoner/agrofelis/README.md

 ## Agrofelis robot wheels fabrication

-This [Agrofelis robot wheels fabrication document](components/vehicle-wheels) describes the details of manufacturing the active 4 wheel drive system equipping the Agrofelis robotic vehicle.
-The  requirements specifications set are being documented followed with the end fabricated solution.
-The design plans, compilation procedures, assistive assets and photographs taken during the development, are being presented following a stepwise progression.
-The sub components composing four Agrofelis wheels are being indexed along with their unit price, their total cost along with references to indicative suppliers.
+This [Agrofelis robot wheels fabrication document](components/vehicle-wheels) presents a comprehensive overview of the manufacturing process behind the four-wheel drive (4WD) system of the Agrofelis robotic vehicle.
+It begins by detailing the specific requirements and then progresses to the completed fabricated solution.
+The design plans, compilation procedures, assistance assets and images taken throughout development are presented in a step-by-step manner.
+The sub-components composing four Agrofelis wheels are indexed with their unit prices and overall cost, along with references to indicative suppliers.

-The complete documentation of the Agrofelis robot wheels fabrication, is refernced below.
+The complete documentation of the Agrofelis robot wheels fabrication is referenced below.

 - [Agrofelis robot wheels fabrication](components/vehicle-wheels)

-A figure listing the four most representative figures from the document is summarised below.
+In the figure below, we showcase a condensed compilation of the four most illustrative images extracted from the document, highlighting the process of manufacturing the four-wheel drive system.

 ![Agrofelis Robot wheels fabrication figures highlights](components/vehicle-wheels/_figures/highlights_vehicle-wheels.jpg)